awsdocs/amazon-chime-administration-guide/doc_source/manage-access.md

 1. Select the check boxes for the users and then choose **User actions**, **Assign permissions**, **Pro** or **Basic**, and **Assign**\.

-### Enterprise Active Directory Accounts<a name="manage-AD-licenses"></a>
+### Enterprise Active Directory or Enterprise OpenID Connect Accounts<a name="manage-AD-licenses"></a>

-The permissions tier for users who sign in with their Active Directory credentials is determined by group memberships\.
-If they are a member of an Active Directory group that has been assigned Pro, they are Pro\.
-If they are a member of an Active Directory group that has been assigned Basic, they are Basic\.
+The permissions tier for users who sign in with their Active Directory or Okta credentials is determined by directory memberships\.
+If they are a member of an Active Directory or Okta group that has been assigned Pro, they are Pro\.
+If they are a member of an Active Directory or Okta group that has been assigned Basic, they are Basic\.
 Users without Pro or Basic permissions can't sign into Amazon Chime\.

 ## Invite and Remove Users<a name="invite-users-team"></a>